User Guide

 -

-refers to the index of the internship in the company’s list of internships. - At least one of the optional fields must be provided.
+INDEXrefers to the index of the company in the company list, andi/INDEXrefers to the index of the internship in the company’s list of internships. - At least one of the optional fields must be provided.

 - Existing values will be updated to the input values.